janwilmake/dorm/README.md

 - https://x.com/invisal89/status/1907081663802220926 SQLite introspection
 - Inspiration/used work: The convention outerbase uses is reapplied to make the integration with outerbase work! https://x.com/BraydenWilmoth/status/1902738849630978377
 - Original idea for Mirrors; https://x.com/janwilmake/status/1884548509723983938

-## TODO

-- Find a way to integrate more smoothly with Outerbase Studio; https://github.com/outerbase/studio/issues/426